Stephen Hanlon

-Stephen F. Hanlon (born in St. Louis, Missouri) is an attorney who worked for Holland & Knight and took on many civil rights cases such as the Rosewood massacre and for the Havasupai Indians.
+Stephen F. Hanlon (born December 1, 1941) is an American attorney who was a partner at Holland & Knight and took on many civil rights cases such as the Rosewood massacre and for the Havasupai Indians.
 He was the lead attorney in the 1983 Debra P. v.
 Turlington case that fought against Florida's State Literacy Test, which affected mostly poor and people of color.
 In 1989, he established the pro bono practice at Holland & Knight, and after retiring from the firm in 2012, he served as the project director for multiple state studies documenting excessive workloads for public defenders.
 His work has led to legislative reforms, court decisions, and national standards for indigent defense.

 Early life and education

-From a large Catholic Irish family in St. Louis, Missouri where according to Hanlon "we learned to fight at home".
+Hanlon grew up in a large Catholic Irish family in St. Louis, Missouri where according to Hanlon "we learned to fight at home".
 He attended St. Louis University High School and felt he had an excellent education by the Jesuit teachers.
 Initially intending to join the priesthood, Hanlon enrolled in a seminary but left after one semester, later joking about his misapprehension regarding the vow of celibacy.
-He attended Saint Louis University where, in his senior year, he met the woman who would later become his wife, Fran.
+He attended Saint Louis University where, in his senior year, he met the woman who would later become his wife, Fran Giarraffa.
 He received his JD at the University of Missouri School of Law.
-After law school he went to work with his father, who Hanlon called a very "craftsman of a lawyer", "respected as a lawyer's lawyer".
+After law school he went to work with his father, who Hanlon called a "craftsman of a lawyer", "respected as a lawyer's lawyer".
 These years working with his father, Hanlon remembered as "very formative years".